Careers360 Logo

 Here we can take an example: line AB and CD are intersecting.
 If we take a line EF parallel to AB then EF is not parallel to CD.

-Write whether the following statements are True or False?
+Question:9 Write whether the following statements are True or False.
 Justify your answer:

 Answer:

-It means that if the sum of angles ÐA and ÐB in the figure is less than the sum of two right angles then A, B meet on the same side of angle A and B continued indefinitely.
+It means that if the sum of angles ÐA and ÐB in the figure is less than the sum of two right angles then A, and B meet on the same side of angle A and B continue indefinitely.

-All attempts to prove the fifth postulate as a theorem led to great achievement in the creation of several other geometries.
-These geometries are different from Euclidean geometry and called non-Euclidean geometry.
+All attempts to prove the fifth postulate as a theorem led to great achievements in the creation of several other geometries.
+These geometries are different from Euclidean geometry and are called non-Euclidean geometrHencence the given statement is true.

-Solve each of the following question using appropriate Euclid’s axiom: Two salesmen make equal sales during the month of August.
-In September, each salesman doubles his sale of the month of August.
+Question:1 Solve each of the following questions using appropriate Euclid’s axiom: Two salesmen make equal sales during the month of August.
+In September, each salesman doubles his sales for the month of August.
 Compare their sales in September.

 Answer:

-Thus, the sale of first salesman is 2A and sale of second salesman is also 2A.
+Thus, the sale of the first salesman is 2A, and the sale of the second salesman is also 2A.

 Hence the sales of both the salesman are equal in September.

-According to Euclid’s axiom, things which are double of the same things are equal to one another.
+According to Euclid’s axiom, things that are double of the same things are equal to one another.

 Hence, the sales in September are also equal.

-Solve each of the following question using appropriate Euclid’s axiom: It is known that x + y = 10 and that x = z.
-Show that z + y = 10?
+Question:2 Solve each of the following questions using appropriate to Euclid’s axiom: It is known that x + y = 10 and that x = z.
+Show that z + y = 10.

 Answer:

-Euclid’s axiom \rightarrow According to Euclid’s axiom, if equals are added to equals, the wholes are equal.
+Euclid’s axiom According to Euclid’s axiom, if equals are added to equals, the wholes are equal.

 To prove: z + y = 10